Last Updated: Mar 18, 2022

 For close family and friends, it’s perfectly fine to address them in your letter with their first name or the name you know them best by.
 For less close friends, business relationships, acquaintances or the similar, use a little more care.
 Titles, such as Ms., Mr., Mrs., Dr., or other, may be more appropriate to use in these letters, depending on the relationship.
 If you know how the recipient prefers to be addressed, use that for your letter.
 If you’re unsure, err on the side of polite.

 Signing Christmas cards is the perfect way to add a final bit of personalization and holiday spirit.
+When you sign a Christmas card, you want to make sure you’re thinking of the recipient, as you want to make them feel special and included in your life.
+In addition to the heartfelt message you write, the recipient will be sure to appreciate the fact they’re receiving a Christmas card from you and your family.
 That’s why we’ve included some tips to make sure that yours look and sound as great as you imagined them.

 How To Sign A Christmas Card

-The most important Christmas card etiquette to adhere to when signing your name, is that it’s hand done.
-Use blue or black ink, not pencil or a less professional writing material.
+The most important Christmas card etiquette to adhere to when signing your name, is that it’s handwritten.
+In cursive, use blue or black ink, not pencil or a less professional writing material to ensure your name and family member names stand out.
 The card sign off should also include a closing sentiment.
-These sentiments can be more or less personal, depending on the recipient, or they can be Christmas themed.
+These sentiments can be more or less personal, depending on the relationship to the recipient, or they can be Christmas themed.

 Some examples of sign offs for loved ones include: